-must precisely monitor its own manufacturing and quality control processes, and its market representations and warranties.

-- 47. Time is of the essence when monitoring and reporting adverse events, especially those indicating an association between a medical product and breast cancer, ALCL and/or BIA-ALCL, as required by federal regulations, as well as by Illinois and New Jersey law. - 48.
-Delayed reporting prevents the healthcare community and the public from timely learning of risks which inevitably play a part in their decision-making, including by both physicians and consumers, regarding treatments and procedures, and thereby exposes countless additional women to potential harm. - 49.
-Allergan failed to report adverse events from the post-market approval studies commissioned as part of the implant's PMA approval that would have led to reports suggesting the devices' contribution to serious injury. - 50.
-Had Defendants not intentionally failed to comply with their clearly-established post-market surveillance obligations, Plaintiffs and the Class would have decided against implantation. - 51.
-Under applicable state law, which does not impose duties or requirements materially different from those imposed by federal law, Allergan had a duty to exercise reasonable care in adequately warning Plaintiffs, Class members, and/or implanting medical professionals about the dangers of Allergan's Natrelle® Silicone-Filled breast implants, and about all adverse events of which Allergan became aware, and further, had a post-market duty to identify, monitor, and report all adverse events and all risks associated with the product. - 52.
-Despite having knowledge and possession of evidence showing that the use of Allergan's Natrelle® Silicone-Filled breast implants was dangerous and likely to place consumers' health at serious risk, as detailed further below, Allergan refused or recklessly failed to identify, disclose, and warn of the health hazards and risks associated with the product, and about all adverse events that were known to Allergan.
+- 43. Due to Allergan's reporting practices, medical professionals and consumers relying on the public reports would be unable to draw an accurate conclusion about the safety of a particular medical device. - 44.
+Indeed, Allergan reported a case of possible BIA-ALCL through a non-public ASR.5 - 45.
+Under state laws, including those of Iowa and New Jersey which do not impose duties or requirements materially different from those imposed by federal law, the manufacturer must precisely monitor its own manufacturing and quality control processes, and its market representations and warranties. - 46.
+Time is of the essence when monitoring and reporting adverse events, especially those indicating an association between a medical product and breast cancer, ALCL and/or BIA-ALCL, as required by federal regulations, as well as by Iowa and New Jersey law. - 47.
+Delayed reporting prevents the healthcare community and the public from timely learning of risks which inevitably play a part in their decision-making, including by both physicians and consumers, regarding treatments and procedures, and thereby exposes countless additional women to potential harm. - 48.
+Allergan failed to report adverse events from the post-market approval studies commissioned as part of the implant's PMA approval that would have led to reports suggesting the devices' contribution to serious injury. - 49.
+Had Defendants not intentionally failed to comply with their clearly-established post-market surveillance obligations, Plaintiff would have decided against implantation. - 50.
+Under applicable state law, which does not impose duties or requirements materially different from those imposed by federal law, Allergan had a duty to exercise reasonable care in adequately warning Plaintiffs and/or implanting medical professionals about the dangers of Allergan's Natrelle® Silicone-Filled breast implants, and about all adverse events of which Allergan became aware, and further, had a post-market duty to identify, monitor, and report all adverse events and all risks associated with the product.